 We're all connected.

 Even the loss of a single species can have cascading effects because organisms are connected through food webs and other interactions.
 We're part of our environment.
 When it suffers, we suffer.

-We can all do our part to reduce our impact on global warming.
 Point Defiance Zoo & Aquarium is proud to be an Arctic Ambassador Center.
-These approved organizations provide leadership for carbon emission reduction in the communities, support Polar Bears International (PBI) research projects to help conserve wild polar bears, and play a key role in the PBI Sustainability Alliance, a front-line team helping to save polar bears in a rapidly warming Arctic.
+We lead carbon emission reduction, support Polar Bears International (PBI) conservation research, and play a key role in the PBI Sustainability Alliance for polar bears.Read the story

 As the climate changes, people and animals depend on healthy plants for habitat, food, air, even protection during disasters.
 Yet plants are also threatened by climate change.
 We’ve filled our Zoo with a myriad of plants and ecosystems.
 Explore ours here.Explore our plants